Maps.me

-MAPS.ME is a mobile app for Android, iOS and BlackBerry that provides offline maps using OpenStreetMap data.
+Maps.me is a mobile app for Android, iOS and BlackBerry that provides offline maps using OpenStreetMap data.
 It was formerly known as MapsWithMe.
 In November 2014, it was acquired by Mail.Ru Group and became part of its My.com brand.
-In September 2015, the app was open sourced and a free and open-source software version was additionally made available on F-droid until the application was sold to the payment processor Daegu Limited, part of Parity.com, which changed the application user interface and content, which led the free software community to develop an ad- and tracker-free fork called 'Organic Maps' in response.
+In September 2015, the app was open sourced and a free and open-source software version was additionally made available on F-droid until the application was sold to the payment processor Daegu Limited, part of Parity.com, which changed the application user interface and content, leading original MapsWithMe founders Alexander Borsuk and Viktor Govako to release an open source ad- and tracker-free fork called 'Organic Maps' in response.

 History

 Maps.me was founded by Yury Melnichek, Alexander Borsuk, Viktor Govako and Siarhei Rachytski.
 Under the leadership of Alexander, MapsWithMe onboarded 2.5M users worldwide.

 In November 2014, it was acquired by Mail.Ru Group and became part of its My.com brand.
 In September 2015, the app was open sourced and a free and open-source software version was additionally made available on F-droid.

 In November 2020 Mail.ru Group sold Maps.me to the payment processor Daegu Limited, part of Parity.com Group.
 Daegu Limited changed the application user interface and content.
-Following this acquisition, in January 2021, a fork—Organic Maps—was created by a developer community.
+Following this acquisition in January 2021, a fork — Organic Maps — was created by Alexander and Viktor, and is developed by the FOSS community.